VIDEO: Strength to heal, How to truly forgive someone who hurt you?

 Dear God,

-Help me to let go completely of all bitterness, jealousy, and strife.
-Don’t allow me to pretend, but deliver me from unforgiveness.
-Create in me a pure heart.
-Do not allow me to have anything against those who’ve wronged me.
-I surrender the pain I’ve been carrying, trusting that you are a God of justice.
-Just like you allowed Joseph to experience restoration, I ask you to do the same for my life.
-Deliver me from falling into a victim cycle because I am not a victim of someone else’s sin, in the name of Jesus.
-Don’t allow this pain to rob me of the purpose you have for me.
-Help me to see your grace through this and to forgive just like you’ve forgiven me.
+Help me to completely let go of all bitterness, jealousy, and strife.
+Don’t let me pretend, but deliver me from unforgiveness.
+Create in me a pure heart and remove any resentment I hold against those who have wronged me.
+I surrender the pain I’ve been carrying, trusting that You are a God of justice.
+Just as You allowed Joseph to experience restoration, I ask You to bring the same healing to my life.
+Protect me from falling into a cycle of victimhood, for I am not defined by others’ sins.
+Let this pain not take away the purpose You have for me.
+Help me to see Your grace in this situation and to forgive others as You have forgiven me.
 Renew a steadfast spirit within me.
 In the name of Jesus, Amen.